jiten-muradnar-think/PosterGenerator/README.md

 ```bash
 npm run dev
 ```
 6. Retrieve the content of the `template.html` file and save it in the `template` field of the `postertemplates` table within the MongoDB database named `shay`.
 Obtain the generated ID from the database after saving the template.
-Subsequently, update the generated ID in the frontend's `.env` file under the variable `TEMPLATE_ID`.
+Subsequently, update the generated ID in the frontend's `.env` file under the variable `REACT_APP_TEMPLATE_ID`.

 # FRONTEND Installation